-(c) Each underground facility operator shall report any One-Call incident, as defined at N.J.A.C.
+(c) Each operator shall report any One-Call incident, as defined at N.J.A.C.
 14:2-1.2, to the Board in accordance with the reporting procedures for reportable accidents found in the Board's rules for all utilities at N.J.A.C.
 14:3-6.4.
 Should there be any inconsistency between the reporting procedures at N.J.A.C.
 14:3-6.4 and those of this subchapter, the more stringent requirement shall govern.

-(d) Whenever an underground facility operator is notified of a One-Call incident, the operator shall immediately, and in no event later than one hour after notice of the incident, contact the Board's Division of Reliability and Security at (973) 648-2066, or at (800) 817-6715 outside of business hours, and shall verbally provide the location and a brief description of the incident.
+(d) Whenever an operator is notified of a One-Call incident, the operator shall immediately, and in no event later than one hour after notice of the incident, contact the Board's Division of Reliability and Security through email and shall provide the location and a brief description of the incident.